Newton's First Law

 Common Mistake MEDIUM

-Students often: You might say an object at rest has 'no forces acting on it'.
+Students often: say an object at rest has 'no forces acting on it'.

 Instead: An object at rest has no RESULTANT force.
-Individual forces still act (e.g. weight and normal contact force) but they are balanced.
+Individual forces (such as weight and normal contact force) still act but balance to zero.

 Forces in Action Overview